etldrz/alphonse/README.md

-# A man walked down the street
-# it's a street in a strange world
+# A man walked down the street<br>it's a street in a strange world

 ## TODO:
 - move sensitive info out of the main.py